 The frumious Bandersnatch!"

 So now, we have a distinct warning (aimed specifically at his son AND the audience) and the specific (cryptozoological) naming of three animals: the Jabberwock, the Jubjub bird, and the Bandersnatch.
-Of course, their nonsensical/mythological names don't help us, but "the plot" of the narrative here is rising, and uses words like bite, snatch, and frumious.
-Words that conjure and instill fear, danger, and terror.
+Of course, their nonsensical/mythological names don't help us, but "the plot" of the narrative here is rising, and the use of words like bite, snatch, and frumious.
+Words that conjure peril and instill fear, danger, and terror in the mind of the reader.